klagan/web-samples-appconfig/readme.md

 ```

 Now the application will able to use this local variable to connect to the app configuration and pull the variables.

+The app configuration key-value labels are used to illustrate the ability to load the same key with different values based on the label.